programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 ### Choosing the Right Amount of Clusters (Elbow-Method)
 We saw that the integration of the two outliers into cluster 2 seems to be somewhat ambiguous.
 Thus, let us now check with the help of the "elbow method" (see introduction) whether other cluster numbers might be worth considering in our analysis.
 In the following code snippet, we use the `KMeans().inertia_` attribute to append the inertia of five k-means objects trained with k cluster numbers between two and six.
 We then plot the results to look for an "elbow" in our plot.

-The results are displayed in figure 3.
+The results are displayed in Figure 3.
 For the plotting part, note that the line with `sns.lineplot()` would usually be sufficient to inspect the data (however, do not pass the axes as an argument in this case).
 Yet, I have added some additional styling to avoid having messy x-ticks and missing ax-labels.

 ```Python
 # elbow method